-The simplified tariff model presented in the first example is designed for a system in which the postage stamp RPM is used.
+The simplified tariff model presented in this example is designed for a system in which the postage stamp RPM is used.
 It is supposed to enable network users to forecast future tariffs for different capacity products by creating their own capacity forecast.
-The example below is only a screen shot of the actual model, the link to the Excel file is: https://entsog.eu/publications/tariffs#TAR-NC-IMPLEMENTATION